crmorgan/hotel-management-system/README.md

 ## RavenDB

+1. Download the RavenDB server as a zip package from [https://ravendb.net/download](https://ravendb.net/download).
-1. Download RavenDB from [https://ravendb.net/download](https://ravendb.net/download) and extract contents the zip file.
+1. Extract contents the zip file to a folder on your machine.
 1. Open the extracted folder and double click the `Start.cmd` file to start the RavenDB console.
 This will also open the RavenDB Management Studio in your web browser at [http://localhost:8080](http://localhost:8080).

 ## Visual Studio